urban-tep/documentation/source/community-guide/user.rst

 Fill in your profile:

-1. Edit information such as first and last names, email, ... (username can not be modified though).
+1. Edit information such as first and last names, email, ... (username can not be modified though) by filling the input fields.
 2. Once you are done, just click on **Submit** to save your changes.

 ..
 NOTE::
 		Direct access to your EO-SSO account is provided by clicking on *EO-SSO account*.

+.. req:: TS-FUN-510
+	:show:

+	This section describes how a user can update profile information.

 Change your password
 --------------------